What to Expect from a Horse Dental Check-up

 External Facial Examination

-Look for any swellings, lumps or bumps, nasal discharge or foul smelling breath.
+We then look and palpitate for any facial swellings, lumps or bumps and visually asses for any nasal discharge or foul smelling breath.

 Check and palpate the temporal mandibular joint for any swelling or soreness.